Selecting Bed Linens and Towels for Your Nightly Rental

 There are several considerations when selecting sheets.
 You want them to feel soft to the guest and maybe cooling with the Southern Utah climate.
 From a wash and dry perspective, you want them to dry quickly to help cut down the time needed in home turn-arounds.
 When sheets wear they will show aging signs by pilling and at the end of their life tear holes.

-I prefer a 600 thread count cotton blend sheet that offers softness and durability.
+I prefer a 200-600 thread count cotton blend sheet that offers softness and durability.
 When you select a cotton blend, it will cut down on time in the dryer.
-My favorite sheets are 600TC Luxury Cotton Rich Sheet Set from Innstyle.
-This set offers exceptional quality and is backed by a 3 year warranty.
+We carry a budget friendly cotton blend sheet in both grey and white.
+From an operational perspective, we recommend you standardize your sheet color throughout the house so the sheets are interchangeable on the same size bed.

 Selecting the color of your sheets raises several considerations.
 White is preferable because guests absolutely will know if it is clean.
 On the other hand it stains easily and you will likely have to replace them more often.
 If you select a colored sheet, stains are easier to hide and less noticeable than in a white sheet.
 If you are targeting a high end clientele, white lines are a must.
 The average guest in a nightly rental does not expect the white linen standard you find in a hotel.